 11. HOME Subsidy limits and minimums

 Minimum HOME Investment: The minimum amount of HOME funds that must be invested in a development is $1,000 multiplied by the number of HOME- assisted units in a development.
 The minimum only relates to the HOME funds, and not to any other funds that might be used for Development costs.
-The minimum HOME investment does not apply to Tenant-based Rental Assistance.

-Special Minimum Investment for HOME awards in conjunction with Affordable Housing Tax Credits (AHTCs): The minimum amount of HOME funds that must be invested in a project that is utilizing HOME funds in conjunction with AHTCs is $200,000.

 Maximum HOME investment: There are three limiting factors that must be taken into account when determining the maximum HOME investment: